Protect Yourself from Teflon Flu

 Are my nonstick pans a risk for Teflon flu?

 While PTFE is generally a safe compound, when heated to high temperatures, fumes can be released and subsequently inhaled.
-Teflon coating on cookware starts to break down when exposed to temperatures above about 500°F. In addition, scratches on the surface of nonstick cookware can lead to fumes being released as well.
+Teflon coating on cookware starts to break down when exposed to temperatures above about 500 °F. Also, scratches on the surface of nonstick cookware can lead to fumes being released.

 How you cook matters, too.
-For example, preheating a dry pan can allow the pan to reach extremely high temperatures.
+For example, preheating a dry pan can allow it to reach an extremely high temperature.
 Cooking on high heat and broiling are also not recommended for nonstick cookware.
 Old pans with scratches and chips in the coating also present a risk.

 How common is Teflon flu?

 In 2023, there were only a few hundred cases of Teflon flu reported to US poison centers.
 However, the number of calls has increased over time.
-It is hard to determine the true incidence of Teflon flu, as it is likely under-reported.
-This is because symptoms usually present several hours after exposure to the fumes, so people may not make the association between the symptoms and exposure to Teflon.
-The symptoms also mimic those of a common cold, and often resolve on their own, so individuals may not seek care.
+It is hard to determine the true incidence of Teflon flu, as it is likely underreported.
+This is because symptoms usually appear several hours after exposure to the fumes, so people might not make the association between the symptoms and exposure to Teflon.
+The symptoms also mimic those of a common cold and often resolve on their own, so people might not seek care.

 How to avoid Teflon flu at home

 In general, nonstick cookware is safe if you follow basic precautions.
-First of all, inspect your cookware regularly for scratches, peeling, or chipping of the coating.
+First, inspect your cookware regularly for scratches, peeling, or chipping of the coating.
 Damaged cookware can produce more fumes and should be replaced.
 You can keep your cookware in good working condition by using wooden, plastic, or silicone cooking utensils instead of metal.
 Similarly, clean your cookware using detergent, water, and a soft sponge or cloth.
 Avoid using abrasive steel wool or scouring pads, as they will also damage the surface.
-Cook in a well-ventilated area and open windows and use exhaust fans as needed.
+Cook in a well-ventilated area, open windows, and use exhaust fans as needed.

 Signs and symptoms of Teflon flu

 Symptoms of Teflon flu or polymer fume fever include chills, fever, fatigue, headache, body aches, and occasional chest tightness and airway irritation.
-People with underlying lung disease such as asthma are more likely to develop respiratory symptoms.
-Symptoms generally occur within a few to several hours after being exposed to the fumes and generally resolve within 1 to 2 days.
+People with underlying lung diseases such as asthma are more likely to develop respiratory symptoms.
+Symptoms generally occur within a few hours after being exposed to the fumes and usually resolve within 1 to 2 days.

 Rarely, severe symptoms including lung damage have occurred due to inhaling polymer fumes.
-Such cases generally occur when pans are heated to very high temperatures, or when the individual is exposed to fumes in an enclosed space for a long period of time.
+Such cases most often occur when pans have been heated to very high temperatures or when the person is exposed to fumes in an enclosed space for a long period of time.
 Symptoms of Teflon flu can mimic more serious exposures, such as to carbon monoxide, in addition to common viral illnesses.

 Other important information

-If you keep pet birds, it is important to know that birds are extremely sensitive to polymer fumes and the first symptom of polymer fume exposure in birds can be sudden death.
+If you have a pet bird, it is important to know that birds are extremely sensitive to polymer fumes and the first symptom of polymer fume exposure in birds can be sudden death.
 Keep birds out of the kitchen and keep your home well ventilated.

 If someone is exposed to polymer fumes, or if you have a question about using nonstick cookware safely, help from experts is available through the webPOISONCONTROL online tool and by phone at 1-800-222-1222.
 Poison Control’s expert guidance is always free, confidential, and available 24 hours a day.